LiCoMemory: Lightweight and Cognitive Agentic Memory for Efficient Long-Term Reasoning: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset.} The performance of \texttt{LiCoMemory} was evaluated on two public long-term memory benchmarks: \textbf{LongMemEval} and \textbf{LoCoMo}. \textbf{LongMemEval}~\cite{longmem} is a comprehensive benchmark for evaluating long-term memory in conversational agents, consists of 500 questions across six types: single-session user (S.S.U.), single-session assistant (S.S.A.), single-session preference (S.S.P.), multi-session, temporal reasoning, and knowledge update. \textbf{LoCoMo}~\cite{locomo} focuses on extremely long multi-session dialogues, containing 1,986 questions in five distinct categories: single-hop, multi-hop, temporal, open-domain and adversial reasoning.
+Detailed statistics can be found in Appendix~\ref{app:data}.

-\textbf{Metrics.} We evaluate different methods from two aspects: response quality and efficiency.
-Following previous work~\cite{longmem}, we assess response quality using Accuracy (Acc.), Recall (Rec.), and F1 score.
-For accuracy, we adopt the same evaluation protocol in LongMemEval~\cite{longmem}, where a large language model makes binary assessments of answer correctness.
-Recall is defined as the proportion of ground-truth targets correctly retrieved within the top-15 items \cite{amem}.
-And F1 score is reported as the harmonic mean of accuracy and recall.
-Efficiency is measured by \textit{token consumption} and \textit{query latency}~\cite{mem0}, which respectively represent the total number of tokens consumed by the LLM during query processing and the time required to complete the entire response generation.
+\textbf{Metrics.} We evaluate different methods from two perspectives: response quality and efficiency.
+Following prior work~\cite{longmem}, response quality is measured using Accuracy (Acc.) and Recall (Rec.), with the evaluation prompts detailed in Appendix~\ref{app:prompt}.
+Accuracy is assessed using the LLM-as-a-Judge protocol from LongMemEval~\cite{longmem}, in which a large language model performs binary judgments of answer correctness.
+As partial credit is not permitted, this metric provides a more faithful, human-aligned estimate of retrieval quality.
+For the Adversarial subset of the LoCoMo dataset, where ground-truth answers are unavailable, all responses are labeled as ``Context insufficient to answer.''
+Recall is defined as the proportion of ground-truth targets retrieved within the top-15 items.
+Efficiency is evaluated in terms of token consumption and query latency~\cite{mem0}, corresponding to the total number of tokens used by the LLM during query processing and the time required to generate a complete response.